87tana/ML_Classification_Imbalance_Banking/README.md

 **Bank4: Modeling on Socio-Economic Attributes**: (additional bank dataset) to check whether they can affect misclassification and decrease false negatives.

-## **Type of Machine Learning problem**

-This is a **binary classification** problem where the task is to predict whether a customer will subscribe to a term deposit or not.
-The two classes are "yes" which indiacate that the customer subscribed and "no" which indicate that the customer did not subscribe.

 ## **Performance Metric Used**

 We focused on **AUC** over accuracy because the dataset is imbalanced with the majority class being "no".
 Using accuracy as a metric can result in a high accuracy score even for a random model.
 However, AUC considers both **true positive rate** and **false positive rate**, and only a model with TPR and FPR well above the random line in the ROC curve will have a good AUC.
 Accuracy cannot guarantee this.